 What does ‘affordable housing’ mean?

-Broadly speaking, affordable housing schemes aim to make cheaper homes available for people who can’t afford to buy or rent at market rates.
+Broadly speaking, affordable housing schemes aim to make cheaper homes available for people who can’t afford to buy or rent at market rates, but the lack of a standard definition of 'affordable' has led to a range of different approaches.

-The government defines affordable housing as ‘social rented, affordable rented and intermediate housing, provided to specified eligible households whose needs are not met by the market’.
+The government says affordable housing should be ‘social rented, affordable rented and intermediate housing, provided to specified eligible households whose needs are not met by the market’.

 How many affordable homes are available?